NodeSecure/js-x-ray/docs/encoded-literal.md

 ## Introduction

-The SAST scanner assert all Literals in the tree and search for encoded values.
-JS-X-Ray currently supports three types of detection:
+JS-X-Ray assert all Literals in the tree and search for **encoded values**.
+It currently supports `three` types of detection:
 - Hexadecimal sequence: `'\x72\x4b\x58\x6e\x75\x65\x38\x3d'`
 - Unicode sequence: `\u03B1`
 - Base64 encryption: `z0PgB0O=`

-Hexadecimal and Unicode sequence are tested directly on the raw Literal provided by meriyah.
+Hexadecimal and Unicode sequence are tested directly on the **raw Literal** provided by meriyah.
 For base64 detection we use the npm package [is-base64](https://github.com/miguelmota/is-base64).

 Example of a JavaScript implementation:
 ```js